 A total of 500 vehicles Powered by Venturi were produced, to deliver mail in France’s major cities.
 A further 500 cars were later sold to businesses and individuals in eleven European countries.

-In 2015, Venturi was once again selected to supply engines, and this time Monegasque technology would shine internationally in the world of motor sports.
-In addition to being the first team to commit to the Formula E World Championship (presently competing under the name ROKiT Venturi Racing), Venturi was also the championship’s official constructor between 2014 and 2019.
+In 2015, Venturi was once again selected to supply motors, and this time Monegasque technology would shine internationally in the world of motor sports.
+In addition to being the first team to commit to the Formula E World Championship (presently competing under the name ROKiT Venturi Racing), Venturi was also one of the championship’s official constructor between 2015 and 2019.
 Venturi technology was used by American rivals Dragon Racing in the second season of the competition, and by German team HWA during the 2018-2019 season.Electric

 World firsts and world records, expeditions in hostile terrain, innovative new vehicles developed in every category…